 This is a full-time Civil Service Program Coordinator position.
 The expected start date is as soon as possible after April 24, 2021.
 Salary is commensurate with experience.

 Applications must be received by April 24, 2021.
 Apply for this position using the "Apply for Position" button below.
 If you have not applied before, you must create your candidate profile at jobs.illinois.edu.
 If you already have a profile, you may be redirected to that existing profile via email notification.
 To complete the application process:

 Step 2) Submit the Voluntary Self-Identification of Disability forms.

 Step 3) You must then upload your cover letter, resume (months and years of employment must be included), and academic credentials (unofficial transcripts or diploma may be acceptable) and names/contact information for three references, and a copy of a Current Registration as an Architect or Engineer.

 In order to be considered as a transfer candidate, you must apply for the position using the "Apply for Position" button below.
 Applications not submitted through this website will not be considered.
 For further information regarding the position, you may contact Ken McCray, 217-300-6211 or email@example.com .
 For questions regarding the application process, please contact 217-333-2137.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

-Reports To: Director – Planning & Construction
+Reports To: Executive Director of Facilities Planning and Construction

 Wage/Hour Status: Exempt